We are all living in a zoo: Animals as hosts

 So, not only do we need to be mindful of sick humans, we need to be careful around animals and the environment.
 We live in the environment, and rely on animals for food, work and companionship.
 That’s why we shouldn’t just look after ourselves; we must also look out for the health of everything.
 This is known as the One Health approach.
 One Health recognises that our health is intrinsically connected to the health of animals as well as the environment, and so aims to improve the health of all three.

 Unfortunately, as the human population grows, it gets even harder to avoid infectious diseases.
 In order to support our growing population, we are expanding into new geographical areas, demolishing habitats and requiring more agriculture, all of which increase potential exposure to new or existing pathogens.
 Add the destructive and intrusive nature of humans to the rapid natural evolution of infectious agents as well as sudden mutations that increase virulence, and it’s no wonder we have so many emerging and re-emerging infectious diseases today.
 Severe acute respiratory syndrome (SARS) is thought to have mutated from strains of coronavirus that colonise cave bats (Hu et al., 2017).
+Human Immunodeficiency Virus (HIV), which causes the currently pandemic Acquired Immune Deficiency Syndrome (AIDS), is theorised to have evolved from Simian immunodeficiency virus (SIDS) which infects non-human primates (Keele et al., 2006; Van Heuverswyn et al., 2007).
 Even Measles, a human specific virus, may have actually evolved from Rinderpest, a recently eradicated disease mostly affecting cattle (Furuse, Suzuki, & Oshitani, 2010).

 Hendra virus is an example of an emerging zoonotic disease caused by human ‘progress’.
 In Australia, the destruction of fruit bat (flying fox) habitat has forced them to roost and eat more often in ‘human’ territory.
 Fruit bats are reservoirs for Henipaviruses, shedding them through bodily fluids.
 These viruses infect horses grazing under trees where bats roost and eat.
 Infected horses can transmit the virus to other horses, as well as to humans, resulting in illness and death for both.
 Since there is no evidence of direct transmission from fruit bats to humans, the basic premise is that if we keep our horses healthy, we keep ourselves healthy.
 The same goes for everything else: if we keep our animals and our environment healthy, we keep ourselves healthy.
 That is why the One Health approach is so important.